- July 28, 2018

 ALSO READ: How to reduce my electricity bills

-Did you know we have a weekly tweet-chat – #LearnWithHHS on Twitter where we discuss questions popularly asked and proffer solutions to problems in the renewable energy (solar) industry?
+Have you missed out on lessons shared via #LearnWithHHS on Twitter?
+We discuss questions popularly asked and proffer solutions to problems in the renewable energy (solar) industry?
 Click here to catch up!